Crawler Walkthrough

 curl -H "Authorization: Token <Read-Only Token>" "<Select Endpoint>/select?q=*:*&wt=json&indent=true"

-You should now have a URL similar in general to this:
+You should now have a URL similar to this:

-Paste this string into a Linux Bash command window (or a Powershell terminal on Windows) and send it.
-It will return ten documents from your index, showing all of the fields in use and their content.
+Paste this string into a Linux Bash command window (or a PowerShell terminal on Windows) and send it.
+It will return ten documents from your index, showing all the fields in use and their content.
 (Notice the products_ss custom field near the bottom of this list.)

 {